Cast Iron Pipe Replacement: Cost, Signs You Need It & Best Options

 Handling Pipes in Walls and Under Slabs

 • Under concrete slabs: Trenchless pipe lining is almost always the preferred method.
-Physical excavation through concrete is expensive and disruptive, often costing $10,000–$30,000+ for slab work alone.
+Physical excavation through concrete is expensive and disruptive, often costing $10,000 to $30,000+ for slab work alone.
+This overlaps closely with slab leak repair considerations.

 • Pipes in walls: Targeted access points are cut to reach the damaged sections.
 In severe cases, walls may need to be opened for a full repipe.
 This is typically necessary in multi-story homes where cast iron stacks run through interior walls.